Fridays with Vicky 91

 - Users 6.748

 - Pageviews 14.227

 Session duration 1.25

-We do see an increase in both sessions, pageviews and users, that’s great.
+We do see an increase in both sessions, page views, and users, that’s great.
 This is a trend that I’m hoping will last.

 Looking at the top 10 pages, of the site in Google analytics, the two top ones receive a total of 40.5% of the page views.
 Both these are “Top List” pages, “Top 5” and “Top 10” pages.

-These kind of lists works!
+This kind of lists works!